yrong/koa-neo4j/README.md

 ```

-An API is defined by five keys:
+An API is defined by at least three keys:

 `method`, specifies the request types (GET|POST|DEL)

-`route`, denotes the route
+`route`, the path to this API (e.g. your.server.com/)

-`cypherQueryFile` path to the the `.cyp` corresponding to this route
+`cypherQueryFile` path to the the `.cyp` file corresponding to this route

-`postProcess` a function for performing post-processing on the result

-`allowedRoles` an array specifying the roles permitted to access the route

-Cypher files accept parameters via curly brace syntax:
+Cypher queries, accept parameters via the curly brace syntax:
 ```cypher
 MATCH (a:Article)
 MATCH (a)-[:AUTHOR]->(au)